status-im/nim-eth/doc/p2p.md

     debug "peer disconnected", peer
 ```

+**Note:** Be aware that if currently one of the subprotocol `onPeerConnected`
+calls fails, the client will be disconnected as `UselessPeer` but no
+`onPeerDisconnect` calls are run.

 ### Checking the other peer's supported sub-protocols

 Upon establishing a connection, RLPx will automatically negotiate the list of